naimo84/awesome-nodered/README.md

     - [node-red-node-leveldb](https://github.com/node-red/node-red-nodes/tree/master/storage/leveldb) - Uses LevelDB for a simple key value pair database.

     - [node-red-node-mysql](https://github.com/node-red/node-red-nodes/tree/master/storage/mysql) - Allows basic access to a MySQL database.
 This node uses the **query** operation against the configured database.
 This does allow both INSERTS and DELETES.
-By it's very nature it allows SQL injection... *so be careful out there...*
+By it's very nature it allows SQL injection. *so be careful out there*

     - [node-red-node-sqlite](https://github.com/node-red/node-red-nodes/tree/master/storage/sqlite) - Supports read and write to a local sqlite database.